c-neto/carlosneto.dev/blog/2024/2024-02-08-starship-zsh.md

 ## My ZSH Favorite Plugins

 There are numerous plugins available for ZSH.
-Typically, these plugins are managed by _oh-my-zsh_, which I use to simplify the exploration of plugins.
-However, I've noticed that these plugins are essentially single script files with a predefined set of functions and routines.
-Once I identify plugins that are relevant to my needs, I install them individually to eliminate any potential delays caused by _oh-my-zsh_.
+Typically, these plugins are installed and managed by [oh-my-zsh](https://ohmyz.sh/), but you can install them directly, once these plugins are essentially script files with a predefined set of functions and routines.

 I will present in the following sub-topics, my indispensable ZSH Plugins.

-> _I only used the plugin that really make the difference in my work.
-Thus, don't feel strange about the low number._

 ### __zsh-autosuggestions__: Dynamic Assistant to Remember Commands